-- 1. In production, it is recommended to generate a XML mapping file from NHibernate.Mapping.Attributes and use this file each time the SessionFactory need to be built.
-Use: HbmSerial-izer.Default.Serialize(typeof(XXX).Assembly, "DomainModel.hbm.xml"); It is slightly faster. - 2.
-Use HbmSerializer.Validate to enable/disable the validation of generated xml streams (against NHibernate mapping schema); this is useful to quickly find errors (they are written in StringBuilder Hbm-Serializer.Error).
-If the error is due to this library then see if it is a know issue and report it; you can contribute a solution if you solve the problem :) - 3.
+- 1. In production, you may want to generate a XML mapping file from NHibernate.Mapping.Attributes and use this file each time the SessionFactory need to be built.
+Use: HbmSerializer.Default.Serialize(typeof(XXX).Assembly, "DomainModel.hbm.xml");.
+It is slightly faster. - 2.
+Use HbmSerializer.Validate to enable/disable the validation of generated xml streams (against NHibernate mapping schema).
+This is useful to quickly find errors.
+(They are written in the StringBuilder property HbmSerializer.Error.)
+If the error is due to this library, then see if it is a known issue and report it.
+You are welcome to contribute a solution if you solve the trouble:). - 3.
 Your classes, fields and properties (members) can be private; just make sure that you have the permission to access private members using reflection (ReflectionPermissionFlag.MemberAccess). - 4.
 Members of a mapped classes are also seek in its base classes (until we reach mapped base class).
 So you can decorate some members of a (not mapped) base class and use it in its (mapped) sub class(es). - 5.
-For a Name taking a System.Type, set the type with Name="xxx" (as string) or NameType=typeof(xxx); (add "Type" to "Name") - 6.
+For a Name taking a System.
+Type, set the type with Name="xxx" (as string) or NameType=typeof(xxx); (add "Type" to "Name") - 6.
 By default, .NET attributes don't keep the order of attributes; so you need to set it yourself when the order matter (using the first parameter of each attribute); it is highly recommended to set it when you have more than one attribute on the same member. - 7.
 As long as there is no ambiguity, you can decorate a member with many unrelated attributes.
 A good example is to put class-related attributes (like <discriminator>) on the identifier member.
 But don't forget that the order matters (the <discriminator> must be after the <id>).
-The order used comes from the order of elements in the NHibernate mapping schema.
-Personally, I prefer using negative numbers for these attributes (if they come before!).
+The order to use comes from the order of elements in the NHibernate mapping schema.
+Personally, I prefer using negative numbers for these attributes (if they come first!).